axel-paillaud/inventorio/README.md

 Manage your inventory with excel-like tables, directly in the browser.

 Back-end routes use Laravel, and the SPA is entirely done with JavaScript and the Vue 3 framework.
+APIs are not needed, as we use [inertiajs](https://inertiajs.com/) to glue data between Laravel and Vue.js (the "Monolith way").

 ![presentation-screenshot](https://github.com/axel-paillaud/vancraft/assets/85078268/345a29f4-39b9-4ec0-be09-819add1446b5)